Skip to Content

 A Basenji is considered a dumb dog breed, but they're actually just disinterested in training.

-On the flip side, this canine also has a tendency for stirring up trouble in ways which is strongly reminiscent of cats, not to mention their wild behavior and dislike for outsiders.
+This dog also has a tendency for stirring up trouble in ways which is strongly reminiscent of cats, not to mention their wild behavior and dislike for outsiders.
 Cautious and vigilant, a Basenji is like a feline on the prowl.

 1. Afghan Hound